 - Bynum Mounds

 The clatter of the hooves and the bellow of boats have gone, all old communications.
-The Old Natchez Trace has sunk out of use; it is deep in leaves . . .— Eudora Welty "Some Notes on River Country", Eye 287-288
+The Old Natchez Trace has sunk out of use; it is deep in leaves . . ."

-The 13 (Thirteen!)
-Graves of Unknown Confederate Soldiers
+2. The 13 Graves of Unknown Confederate Soldiers

-Built over a 200 year period between around 100 B.C. and 100 A.D, the original inhabitants of the area around Witch Dance were the Hopewell Indians.
-Later part of the Chickasaw, the Hopewell legends and folklore was likely responsible for much of the fear the later settlers would endure.
+Built over a 200-year period between around 100 B.C. and 100 A.D, the original inhabitants of the area around Witch Dance were the Hopewell Indians.
+Later part of the Chickasaw, the Hopewell legends and folklore were likely responsible for much of the fear the later settlers would endure.
 The stories tell of a medicine stick and a white dog leading their ancestors to find their new home as they escaped an oppressive life in Mexico.
-Each night, the Indians planted the medicine stick in the ground, and each morning, checked to see which way it pointed.
+Each night, the Indians planted the medicine stick in the ground and each morning checked to see which way it pointed.
 This was the direction they followed.
 Eventually, the group stopped here around Witch Dance.
 Their ancestors' bones were brought along on the trip by "bond bearers", and are a part of these mounds.
 The bones in these mounds could be several thousand years old.

 Big Harpe (the bloodthirsty outlaw who preyed on the caravans of settlers moving up and down the Trace) made fun of the Witch Dance legend.
 When an Indian guide told Big Harpe about the bare spots and the legend of Witch Dance, Big Harpe leaped from spot to spot, daring the witches to come out and fight him.